"Monday motivation is a living reality for us"

 Dr. Benjamin Eigl

 Combining the two worlds of engineering and medicine is what drives Benjamin Eigl.
-At CASCINATION he started out as a PhD student and in his current position as Clinical Research Specialist takes responsibility for translating clinical needs from our customers into high performing treatment solutions.
+At CASCINATION he started out as an industrial PhD student and in his current position as Clinical Research Specialist takes responsibility for translating clinical needs from our customers into high performing treatment solutions.

 Can you give a short overview of your work here at CASCINATION?

 My tasks at CASCINATION are very diverse.
 In the context of product development, I have written software for computer assisted navigation and was also heavily involved in the market approval of medical products.
+The focus of my PhD was image-guided treatment of pancreatic cancer; therefore, I am collaborating with local and international clinicians to investigate the applicability of novel navigation solutions for the pancreas use case.
+As this PhD was funded by the Marie Skłodowska-Curie grant, I also became part of the HiPerNav project.
+It allowed me to network and collaborate with PhD students from all over Europe to improve soft tissue navigation.
 By the end of 2020 I completed my doctoral thesis in the field of computer-assisted pancreatic cancer surgery.

 What is the future?